saravanakumarrc/Architecture_Journey/src/azure/az-104/Storage_Accounts.md

 # Azure Storage Accounts

+Azure Storage Accounts provide scalable and secure cloud storage for modern applications.
+They offer various storage services including Blob Storage for unstructured data, File Storage for managed file shares, Queue Storage for messaging, and Table Storage for NoSQL data.
+With features like data redundancy, encryption, and fine-grained access control, Storage Accounts form the foundation for Azure's data storage solutions.

 ## Overview
 Azure Storage Account is a fundamental storage solution in Azure that contains all your Azure Storage data objects: blobs, files, queues, and tables.
 The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.